-Assemble the terminal posts (17), dyna seal washers (15), and terminal nuts (11) to the terminal plate as shown in Figure 4.
-Install the upper terminal plate gasket (12).
+Assemble the terminal posts (17), dyna seal washers (15), and terminal nuts (11) to the terminal plate as shown in Figure 2. install the upper terminal plate gasket (12).

-Both the power cable and motor conductor leads should be tinned prior to reassembly.
+Both the power cable and motor conductor leads

+should be tinned prior to reassembly.

 Slide a length of heat-shrink tubing (10) up over each of the power cable leads.
-Install the leads on the terminals and secure them using the hex nuts (11).
-Slide the tubing down each lead until the terminals are covered and the tubing contacts the terminal plate.
+Install the leads on the terminal posts and secure them using the hex nuts (11).
+Slide the tubing down each lead until the terminals are covered.
 The tubing must extend up the leads far enough to ensure a good seal.